-Length of IV Chemotherapy
+Types of IV Chemotherapy

 |Chemotherapy is often given in an outpatient setting.
 This means you don’t stay in the hospital overnight.

 © 2000-2018 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.